 |

-Another option is, according to the original source, to power the emitter using the gamma section – viz fig. 5.
+Another possibility is, according to the original source, to power the emitter using the gamma section - see fig. 5.
 Dimensions for this arrangement listed in tab.
-5 are calculated for conversion 28/50 OHHH.
-The tuning capacitor solution is worth paying attention to, which is formed by the inner conductor with the PE insulation of the RG-213 cable left.
-This wire is inserted into a tube of internal diameter 8 mm.
-We measure the capacitance between the conductor and the pipe 200 pF/m.
+5 are calculated for the conversion of 28/50 OOHH.
+It is worth paying attention to the solution of the tuning capacitor, which is formed by the inner conductor with the PE insulation of the RG-213 cable left.
+This conductor is inserted into a pipe with an internal diameter of 8 mm.
+Between the conductor and the pipe we measure a capacity of about 200 pF/m.
 By moving the conductor in the tube, we change the capacity of this capacitor and thus we can compensate the reactive component of the impedance to a minimum value.
-By setting the dimensions A and L, we are looking for the optimal SWR.
+By setting the dimensions A and L, we are looking for an optimal SWR.
 We must seal the pipe against moisture.

 Antenna settings

-First we tune the radiator – a split element of pipes with connected wires.
-Compared to the dimensions from the table, we first choose the actual total length of approx 10 % larger, so that we have something to abbreviate from.
-We fix the element on the boom and raise it to a height like this, so that the wires hang freely vertically down and their ends are at least 3 m above the ground.
-On the conductors you can e.g. mark the length marks with insulating tape, so as not to overshorten the wires in the heat of adjustment.
-We will look for resonance like this, so that the length of the entire element is close to the value 0,576 LMBD (LMBD corresponds to the center of the band); resonance is usually found at the top of the band or slightly above the band.
+First, we tune the radiator - a divided element made of tubes with connected wires.
+Compared to the dimensions from the table, we first choose the actual total length about 10% larger, so that we have something to shorten.
+We fix the element on the boom and raise it to a height so that the wires hang freely vertically down and their ends are at least 3 m above the ground.
+On the conductors, for example we mark the length marks with insulating tape so that we do not overdo the shortening of the wires during adjustment.
+We will look for resonance so that the length of the entire element is close to the value of 0.576 LMBD (LMBD corresponds to the center of the band); resonance is usually found in the upper part of the band or slightly above the band.
 An SWR meter is sufficient for this measurement.
-We may not be interested in the absolute value of the SWR for now, which can be (against the normalized value 50 OHHH) and around 1,2, but the position of its minimum and the frequency course.
+For now, we may not be interested in the absolute value of the SWR, which can be (compared to the normalized value of 50 OOHH) even around 1.2, but the position of its minimum and the frequency course.

-After fine-tuning the radiator by changing its length, we check it by calculation, the total length seems to match the relationship 0,576 LMBD.
-Wonderful article (may be caused by different pipe diameters and a different extension cord), we have to adjust the formula for calculating the reflector as well, so that the length of the reflector is proportional to the length of the radiator 0,5875/0,576, so that the reflector is approx 2 % longer.
-In practice, the length marks on the ends of the wires will serve us well – we mark whole meters and tens of centimeters for the last meter.
+After fine-tuning the radiator by changing its length, we check by calculation, the total length seems to correspond to the relation 0.576 LMBD.
+If this is not the case (it may be caused by different pipe diameters and a different extension cord), we must adjust the formula for calculating the reflector so that the length of the reflector is in the ratio of 0.5875/0.576 to the length of the radiator, i.e. that the reflector is about 2% longer.
+In practice, the length markers on the ends of the wires will serve us well - we mark whole meters and tens of centimeters for the last meter.

-The second element, undivided reflector, will therefore be approx 2 % longer than the emitter.
-We fix the reflector in the correct position on the boom, let the extension wires hang down freely again for now, we raise the antenna to the height again and measure the SWR again.
-The minimum will be slightly lower in frequency, than in the case of the radiator itself, intrinsic SWR value (against the normalized ones 50 OHHH) will deteriorate to approx 2,3 to 2,5; that's okay though, because the bond between the beam elements is already showing, causing the impedance to drop.
-If, on the other hand, the SWR was still relatively good, that's about it 1,2, it would mean, that the reflector is long or that the element distance is not 0,17 LMBD.
-Who has measuring devices RF1, VA1 or MJF-259B, can measure Z and X – DD-beam measurement example for 40 m is in tab.
-2. Let's notice, that at antenna resonance the value of Ra is small and the value of Xa is very low.
-By adjusting the dimensions of the antenna, a zero reactance component can be achieved, but it is laborious and we can only achieve the zeroing of X at a single frequency.
-In this phase, when we still don't have the extension cords definitively attached, we will therefore settle for values of X not exceeding 20 OOHH on the edges of the band.
-The data are only indicative, but for practical purposes this approach is quite sufficient.
+The second element, the undivided reflector, will therefore be approximately 2% longer than the radiator.
+We fasten the reflector in the correct position on the boom, let the extension wires hang down freely for the time being, raise the antenna to the height again and measure the SWR again.
+The minimum will be slightly lower in frequency than in the case of the radiator itself, the inherent SWR value (compared to the normalized 50 OOHH) will deteriorate to about 2.3 to 2.5; but that's okay, because the bond between the beam elements is already showing, causing a drop in impedance.
+If, on the other hand, the SWR was still relatively good, that is about 1.2, it would mean that the reflector is long or that the distance between the elements is not 0.17 LMBD.
+Those who have measuring instruments RF1, VA1 or MJF-259B can measure Z and X - an example of DD-beam measurement for 40 m is in tab.
+2. Let's note that the Ra value is small and the Xa value is very low during antenna resonance.
+By adjusting the dimensions of the antenna, a zero reactance component can be achieved, but it is laborious and zeroing Xa can only be achieved at a single frequency.
+At this stage, when we have not yet definitively attached the extension wires, we will therefore be content with Xa values not exceeding 20 OOHH at the edges of the band.
+Although the data are only indicative, this approach is completely sufficient for practical purposes.

-So we have the antenna with wires hanging freely down roughly tuned, early birders can even make their first QSO.
-The next step is to adjust the antenna to its final state, i.e. with conductors firmly attached to the mast according to fig. 3.
-The shape of the antenna allows for a dual arrangement: The wire extension can be fixed upwards above the boom on the extended part of the mast, or downwards towards the mast.
-The first variant simplifies the issue of rotating the antenna, because above the plane of the boom we can already use a weaker pipe; in the second case, the pipe must be stronger.
+We have the antenna with the wires hanging freely downwards roughly tuned, those who are impatient can do the first one as well QSO.
+The next step is to adjust the antenna to its final state, i.e. with the wires firmly attached to the mast as shown in fig. 3.
+The shape of the antenna allows for two arrangements: The wire extension can be attached upwards above the boom to the extended part of the mast, or downwards to the mast.
+The first variant simplifies the issue of rotating the antenna, because we can already use a weaker tube above the plane of the boom; in the second case, the pipe must be stronger.

-From a disassembled Delta Loop for 15 m remained 4 pieces of trapezoidal elements with a diameter decreasing from 35 on 16 mm, each with a length 5,1 m.
-The ends of the smaller diameter tubes had an M6 threaded hole to connect the wire chord of the original Delta Loop.
-For the new beam DD on 40 m these tubes were used without modifications (later it showed during a gale, that at these dimensions there are pipes 16 mm at the limit of usability, the ends of the elements bent slightly at the point of weakness).
-Two of these pipes were attached in isolation to a plate of insulating material (split radiator), the other two on the aluminum plate (undivided reflector).
-With four additional clamps, both elements thus created were attached in their center to the boom of the OWA antenna for the band 15 m.
-For the first attempts, the length of the extension wires was chosen 6,4 m.
-The antenna was raised 3 m above ground; it resonated slightly below band and had impedance 24 OHHH.
-For the original OWA antenna, the mast above the rotator was extended by 8 meters for anchoring a long boom 15 m antenna.
-Therefore, it was chosen to fix the ends of the extension wires of the DD-beam upwards.
-After fixing the conductors at the top to the mast, the resonance compared to the conductors hanging freely down changed by approx 300 kHz towards higher frequencies, on 7,35 MHz.
-Therefore, it was necessary to extend the length of each radiator wire to 7,17 m and the length of each reflector conductor na 7,4 meter.
-The total length of the radiator was then 24,54 m and the length of the reflector 25,0 m.
-A LMBD/4 transformation line was connected to the radiator (length 7 m), made of two parallel cables 75 OOHH with fixed dielectric and shortening coefficient 0,66, as indicated in fig. 5.
-The cable has been twisted into a coil shape and thus forms a vf choke.
+From the dismantled Delta Loop for 15 m, 4 pieces of trapped elements with a diameter decreasing from 35 to 16 mm, each with a length of 5.1 m, remained.
+The ends of the tubes with a smaller diameter had an M6 threaded hole for connecting the wire chord of the original Delta Loop.
+For the new beam DD at 40 m, these pipes were used without modifications (later, during a storm, it became clear that with these dimensions, the 16 mm pipes are at the limit of usability, the ends of the elements bent slightly at the point of weakness).
+Two of these tubes were attached in isolation to a plate made of insulating material (divided radiator), the other two to an aluminum plate (undivided reflector).
+With four additional clamps, both elements created in this way were attached in their center to the boom of the OWA antenna for the 15 m band.
+For the first experiments, the length of the extension wires was 6.4 m.
+The antenna was raised 3 m above the ground; it resonated slightly below the band and had an impedance of 24 OOHH.
+For the original OWA antenna, the mast was extended by 8 meters above the rotator to anchor the long 15 m antenna boom.
+Therefore, it was chosen to fasten the ends of the extension wires of the DD-beam upwards.
+After fixing the wires at the top to the mast, the resonance compared to the wires hanging freely down changed by approximately 300 kHz towards higher frequencies, to 7.35 MHz.
+Therefore, it was necessary to extend the length of each radiator conductor to 7.17 m and the length of each reflector conductor to 7.4 meters.
+The total length of the radiator was 24.54 m and the length of the reflector 25.0 m.
+A transformation line LMBD/4 (length 7 m) was connected to the radiator, made of two parallel cables 75 OOHH with a solid dielectric and a shortening coefficient of 0.66, as indicated in fig. 5.
+The cable was twisted into the shape of a coil and thus forms a vf choke.
 Cable joints must be made carefully and treated with vulcanizing tape against moisture.
-The final height of the antenna is 20 m above the ground, the tops of the extension wires are at a height of approx 28 m and the average antenna height is LMBD/2.
+The final height of the antenna is 20 m above the ground, the tops of the extension wires are at a height of approx. 28 m, and the average height of the antenna is LMBD/2.

 Operational experience

-A dipole was used for comparison 10 m above the ground, oblique dipole z 18 m facing west, Moxon beam fixed in E-W direction 10 m above ground and vertical high 30 m.
-Opinions on the situation in the zone 40 m and experience are summarized in the section of the series on Rectangle beam for 40 m [48].
+For comparison, a dipole 10 m above the ground, an inclined dipole from 18 m oriented to the west, a Moxon beam fixed in the E-W direction 10 m above the ground and a vertical beam 30 m high were used.
+Opinions on the situation in the 40 m band and experiences are summarized in the part of the series on Rectangle beam for 40 m [48].
 It really is a magical area.
-With DD-beam, you will experience completely different experiences here, than you are used to.
-Turn signal for 40 m is not such a matter of course, such as. for the band 21 MHz.
-You will definitely experience pile-ups very soon, and not only from the peripheral parts of the EU, which is quite common, but maybe even an hour-long pile-up from JA, and that's a great experience.
-You will think, that you are on the bandwagon 15 m.
+With DD-beam, you will experience completely different experiences than you are used to.
+A turn signal for 40 m is not such a matter of course, as, for example, for the 21 MHz band.
+You will certainly experience pile-ups very soon, not only from the peripheral parts of the EU, which is relatively common, but also such an hourly pile-up from JA and that is a great experience.
+You will think you are on the 15 m band.

-For example during a very long QSO in the band 7 MHz OK2BNG with JA2DPC, Setsuko asked in great detail about the dimensions of the antenna, because under the brand N8YL and A35PC it used to 40 m Moxonův beam.
-She only knew the older ones, wired version of DD beam.
-She sent a long letter, in which she asked for photos.
-Sam is currently using a rotating dipole on 40 m.
+For example, during a very long QSO in the 7 MHz band OK2BNG with JA2DPC, Setsuko asked in great detail about the dimensions of the antenna, because she was using a Moxon beam on 40 m under the brand N8YL and A35PC.
+She only knew the older, wired version of DD beam.
+She sent a long letter asking for photos.
+She herself currently uses a rotating dipole on 40 m.

-But it is also necessary to admit, that the extra dBs were often not heard when comparing and the differences between antennas can often be understood as subjective.
-The results of the comparison depend on several factors, e.g. on propagation conditions producing a signal at different angles of incidence, antennas of opposing stations and on their IQ.
+However, it is also necessary to admit that the extra dBs were often not heard during the comparison, and the differences between the antennas can often be understood as subjective.
+The results of the comparison depend on several factors, e.g. on the propagation conditions producing a signal under different angles of incidence, antennas of opposing stations and on their IQ.
 In all cases, however, the DD-beam is a turn signal, showing distinct directional radiation.
-If we read, for example. station to an oblique dipole by force S5, i.e. at the noise level 40 m band, then after re-directing the DD-beam the signal is about o 1 With better and therefore more readable and communication is possible.
-Although the gain of this antenna compared to a dipole is only 3-4 dBd, it is not appropriate to underestimate it.
-The main advantage is the presence of a lower radiation lobe, which is simply not there at all with other wire machines.
-The difference in signals can then be around 20 dB and that already means, that we hear or call stations, which we simply do not know about when using the wire.
-And therein lies the advantage of even a sub-optimal two-element turn signal compared to a straight wire, which does not exactly show significant directional radiation.
+If we read, for example station to an oblique dipole with a power of S5, i.e. at the noise level of the 40 m band, then after re-directing the DD-beam, the signal is about 1 S better and therefore more readable, and communication is possible.
+Even if the gain of this antenna compared to a dipole is only 3-4 dBd, it should not be underestimated.
+The main advantage is the presence of a lower radiating lobe, which is simply not present in other wire devices.
+The difference in the signals can be around 20 dB and that already means that we hear or call stations that we simply do not know about when using the wire.
+And therein lies the advantage of even a non-optimally executed two-element turn signal compared to a straight wire, which does not exactly show significant directional radiation.

-The described antenna is structurally simpler than HexBeam, described in the last part of the series (but its advantages are again the attractive value of the input impedance 50 OOHH and slightly better profit).
-A DD-beam can be made in one to two weekends with just basic workshop equipment, without further help and with a bit of luck.
+The described antenna is structurally simpler than hexbeam, described in the last part of the series (its advantages are, however, the attractive input impedance value of 50 OOHH and a slightly better gain).
+A DD-beam can be made in one to two weekends with only basic workshop equipment, without additional help and with a little luck.

 So what is the strength of this antenna?
-Let's look again at fig. 1 and we will see, that in dimensions and then in radiation resistance.
-DD-beam with dimensions corresponding to a classic antenna on 15 m is functional in the band 40 m.
-It is unbelievable, but when the OWA pro antenna was finished and working well 21 MHz used as the design basis for the DD-beam for the band 7 MHz, it was black and white.
-Ready antenna DD for 15 m has dimensions corresponding to a classic antenna for the band 6 m.
+Let's look again at fig. 1 and we will see that in the dimensions and then in the radiation resistance.
+DD-beam with dimensions corresponding to a classic antenna on 15 m is functional in the 40 m band.
+It's unbelievable, but when the finished and well-functioning OWA antenna for 21 MHz was used as the construction basis for the DD-beam for the 7 MHz band, it was black and white.
+The finished DD antenna for 15 m has dimensions corresponding to the classic antenna for the 6 m band.

 Other types of two-element antennas have approximately similar electrical and radiation parameters.
 From a theoretical point of view, there is of course a lot of room for various discussions, but practice tends to be more merciful.
-A two-element model will remain a two-element model, although phased systems (HB9CV) or “detention” systems (G6XN) they have their pluses.
-In the end, the common prerequisites are mainly a solid mechanical design and the possibility of somehow getting the antenna into space.
+A two-element system will remain a two-element system, even if phased systems (HB9CV) or "coupling" systems (G6XN) have their advantages.
+In the end, the common prerequisites are mainly a solid mechanical design and the possibility of somehow getting the antenna into the space.

-The DD antenna is taught to all experimenters, who for various reasons do not buy commercial antennas, but allows the construction of those as well, in which for various reasons “normal” the dimensions simply do not fit.
-For example, a direction indicator for a band 20 m is as big as a barrack; The DD antenna is four times smaller.
+The DD antenna is taught to all experimenters who, for various reasons, do not buy commercial antennas, but it also enables the construction of those for whom, for various reasons, "normal" dimensions simply do not work.
+For example, the rudder for the 20 m band is as big as a shack; The DD antenna is four times smaller.
 And that's already worth the experiment.

 What to say at the end of the series?

 A total of six articles in our series were devoted to simple directional antennas for KV bands.
-The main reasons and our internal arguments for it, that we took the time, energy and work, associated with concentration, by checking essential information and finally by writing for interested parties and readers, they are based on two basic statements:
+The main reasons and our internal arguments for the fact that we devoted time, energy and work, connected with concentration, verification of essential information and finally with writing for interested parties and readers, are based on two basic statements:

 1. Even the simplest directional antenna, especially if it is rotatable and placed at a suitable height, opens up new horizons for amateur operation and moves the station into a completely different technical and operational category.
-It makes available the area of the world of communication, often unavailable when using improvised or otherwise rigged antennas, especially “somehow cut long wires”, brings previously unknown experiences and connections with stations, which would otherwise not have happened.
+It makes available an area of the world of communication, often inaccessible when using improvised or otherwise rigged antennas, especially "somehow cut long wires", brings previously unknown experiences and connections with stations that would not have happened otherwise.

-2. Complicated, heavy, dimensional, optimized and professionally manufactured directional antenna systems requiring massive masts, powerful rotators, large plot of land, intensive inspection and maintenance, insurance (remember this year's storms) apod. they can also have very good electrical and communication parameters when placed appropriately; but they usually also have an appropriate price.
-However, they also have the prerequisites to move up the ranking of stations, who do not abound in said possibilities or who derive satisfaction from it, when equipped with a self-made directional antenna.
-Modern two-element directional systems, especially in a design with suitably reduced dimensions, for this they offer rich and interesting possibilities, especially today, when it is no longer a big problem to play with computer models or measure relatively delicate electrical parameters with generally available antenna analyzers.
-It was not intended to dismiss wire antennas.
-For LBDXing, they are hard to beat when placed high enough.
-They show radiating lobes, which can illuminate the Earth from BY to KW6 better, than DD-beam.
+2. Complicated, heavy, large, optimized and professionally manufactured directional antenna systems requiring massive masts, massive rotators, a vast plot of land, intensive inspection and maintenance, insurance (remember this year's storms), etc. they can also have very good electrical and communication parameters when placed appropriately; but they usually also have an appropriate price.
+However, those who do not have the mentioned possibilities or who derive satisfaction from equipping themselves with a self-made directional antenna have the prerequisites to move up the station ranking.
+Modern two-element directional systems, especially in designs with suitably reduced dimensions, offer rich and interesting possibilities for this, especially today, when it is no longer a big problem to play with computer models or to measure relatively delicate electrical parameters with generally available antenna analyzers.
+It was not intended to reject wire antennas.
+For LBDXing, they are hard to beat when placed at a sufficient height.
+They exhibit radiation lobes that can illuminate the Earth from BY to KW6 better than the DD-beam.
 But that would be about something completely different.

-In the end, perhaps just a modest wish: It is clear, that there are operators equipped with a wealth of knowledge, rich experience and rich possibilities of implementation or use of high-performance antenna systems.
-For you, the information from the series may not have been very interesting.
-But there are also many others, which individual parts could be a source of inspiration, provide topics for searching for the necessary information and encourage the determination to do something to improve their equipment so, to better apply themselves on amateur bands.
-Believe, that the peace of mind over mastered problems is really worth all the effort.
-We wish you the best of luck, success and satisfaction to all.
+In the end, maybe just a modest wish: It is clear that there are operators equipped with rich knowledge, rich experience and rich possibilities of realization or use of high performance antenna systems.
+For you, the information from the series was not very interesting.
+But there are also many others for whom the individual parts could be a source of inspiration, provide topics for searching for the necessary information and encourage the determination to do something to improve their equipment so that they can be better used on amateur bands.
+Believe that the peace of mind over mastered problems is really worth all the effort.
+We wish everyone good luck, success and satisfaction.

 Literature